Donna D. Jones is a CEQA and land use partner in the San Diego office's Real Estate, Land Use and Environmental Practice Group.

-Donna regularly appears before governmental agencies and commissions, including the California Coastal Commission, the City and the County of San Diego, the Port of San Diego, and the Airport Authority.
-She has successfully obtained Coastal Development Permits and/or Local Coastal Plan (LCP)/Port Master Plan (PMP) approvals from the Coastal Commission for Host Hotels & Resorts/Marriott Marquis & Marina, Hotel Del Coronado, and Lane Field Developers, among others.
+Donna regularly appears before governmental agencies and commissions, including the City and the County of San Diego, the Port of San Diego, the Airport Authority, and California Coastal Commission.

 Land Use Entitlements

 Obtaining entitlements for land owners and developers has become increasing complex over the years, and requires relationships with decision-makers and staff as well as in-depth knowledge of federal, state and local laws and the ability to work cooperatively with a wide range of interests to ultimately lead to a successful development.
-Ms. Jones has permitted thousands of residential units in the City of San Diego, as well as hotels, shopping centers, and infrastructure projects in the City as well as the County of San Diego and in other cities in the area.
+Ms. Jones has permitted commercial buildings, residential units, hotels, shopping centers, and infrastructure projects in the City as well as the County of San Diego among other jurisdictions.